vlad-timotei/wpgp-tools/README.md

 ## #3 Locale specific Checks

 Currently, it only has Romanian checks, but additional locale specific checks can be added.
 These work the same way as general checks.
+Please open an issue with the checks you'd like implemented for your locale and I'll try to make it happen.

 ![image](https://user-images.githubusercontent.com/65488419/117628526-f0931280-b181-11eb-942e-7a611bb70e39.png)

 ## #4 Custom Keyboard Shortcuts